List of Squid Game characters: Ali Abdul

 Ali Abdul, also known as Player 199, is portrayed by Anupam Tripathi.

-Ali is a Pakistani migrant worker who came to South Korea with his wife and child and participated in the game to win the prize money for his family, especially after he had been cheated out of his earnings by his corrupt boss.
-Despite his hardship, Ali maintains an optimistic outlook in life and refuses to become bitter.
-He saves Gi-hun's life during "Red Light, Green Light", and later forms an alliance with him and the other members of Gi-hun's team.
-Ali survives the first three games, and is killed during Marbles after being betrayed by Sang-woo, who replaces his pouch of marbles with a pouch of pebbles.
-Ali's death is considered one of the saddest moments in the show, as he had become a fan favorite.
+Ali is a Pakistani migrant worker who moved to South Korea with his wife and child, joining the games to win prize money for his family, especially after being cheated out of his earnings by his corrupt boss.
+Despite his hardships, Ali remains optimistic and refuses to harbor bitterness.
+He saves Seong Gi-hun's life during the "Red Light, Green Light" game by stopping his fall, and later forms an alliance with Gi-hun and his team.
+Ali survives the first three games but is killed during the Marbles game after being betrayed by Cho Sang-woo, who replaces his pouch of marbles with pebbles.
+Ali's death is regarded as one of the heartbreaking moments in the series, as he had become a fan favorite.